brdd3v/aws-ec2-ansible-exp/README.md

-## Creating EC2 Instance using Terraform, Pulumi, and Ansible
+## Create an EC2 instance (using Terraform, Pulumi, and Ansible) and run Ansible Playbook on it